This page is for the second Aqualad, Jackson Hyde. For the first Aqualad see: Tempest.

 Aqualad’s powers appear to be the result of scientific experimentation done on him as an infant.

 Currently, he is one of the most physically capable among the Atlanteans, although not on par with Aquaman.
-On land, he has demonstrated superhuman strength, speed and stamina, as well as enhanced agility and durability.
+On land, he has demonstrated superhuman strength (carrying capacity of 7 to 15 tons, depending on his level of hydration), speed and stamina, as well as enhanced agility and durability.
 Aqualad has demonstrated the ability to make vertical leaps of up to two stories and has casually broken free of more than 3inches of ice encasing his arms when he defeated Killer Frost alongside Aquaman.
 Most demonstratively, he has briefly held his own in hand to hand combat against SuperBoy (Conner Kent), which is a clear manifestation of considerable physical superhuman strength.
 In the Young Justice series, we also see that Garth (aka Tempest/the first Aqualad) is a more adept combat mystic, but Kaldur-Ahm is a physically superior combatant.
 He has held his own in melee combat with the League of Shadow’s assassin, Cheshire, even though he had been dosed with jellyfish toxin, while simultaneously providing protection to Cheshire’s civilian target.

 Aqualad’s physical abilities increase when he is underwater.
 He moves, reacts and fights at superhuman speed, and swims through the water at roughly 60Knots (70mph).